yaseminozkan/DSA_repository/Final_Term_Project.md

 # Conclusion

 !!!
-Even though caffeine is often assumed to improve work performance, this model’s weak predictive power reinforces that other behavioral factors (such as sleep, breaks, or time of day) might play a more important role.
+Even though caffeine is often assumed to improve work performance, the model’s weak predictive power reinforces that other behavioral factors (such as sleep, breaks, or time of day) might play a more important role.
 The high RMSE and MAE values support the earlier finding that *no significant linear relationship exists between caffeine and productivity.*